charlesdedampierre/al-folio/_pages/about.md

 I am specialist in Natural Language Processing and Networks.
 I have a background in Business, in Cognitive Science & in Social Science.

 I created [Bunka](https://www.bunka.ai/) an Exploration Engine which goal is to aggregate and summarise information on the web and display it in new innovative way.

-You can find my blog here and my publications here (/al-folio/publications/).
-You can contact me any time, I am always happy to discuss new ideas.